tensorflow/community/rfcs/20200525-gelu-migration.md

 ## Questions and Discussion Topics
 * Whom from the TF core team would sponsor this migration and ownership of the API?
-* Is it worth brining over the custom-op kernels for CPU/GPU?
+* Is it worth bringing over the custom-op kernels for CPU/GPU?

 ## Final Decision
 TBD